 Give Us Your Alcoholics

 I scratched my old man face, pondering the first colony on Mars, and a thought entered my mind.
 “What would a colony established by a psychiatrist sponsored by the Blue Suns Corporation look like?”
 It could have gone a few different ways but I settled a bit on the darkly altruistic side.
-The goal was always look for alcoholics.
-I would take the drinkers of earth, and slowly but surely turn them into the basis of a great martian civilization.
+The goal was always to look for alcoholics.
+I would take the drinkers of earth, and slowly but surely turn them into the basis of a great Martian civilization.
 I would treat them, help them, and they and their children would do great things for Mars, Earth, and of course the pockets of the Blue Suns.

-It wasn’t the hardest mission to the red planet, as many folks that dropped by the stream let me know, however it was an informative experience.
+It wasn’t the hardest mission to the red planet, as many folks that dropped by the stream had let me know, however it was an informative experience.
 I learned a whole bunch about the game, the mechanics, about finances, and the most important thing: No matter how much money I’m possibly going to make, I should never be allowed to raise children.
 Not on this planet.
 Not on Mars.
 Not anywhere.
 I now barely trust myself to keep the power on, the fridge stocked, and my rabbit safe from meteorites.

 Based out of Bulgaria, Haemimont Games has made the last three Tropico outings, Omerta – City of Gangsters, and 2015’s Victor Vran.
 Their experience with city builders in a dangerous setting – as with Tropico – show in this speculative colonization game.
 While the dangers are less political and more dust tornado shaped in Surviving Mars, one danger stood above the rest.
 Like a lab-created black hole completely out of control, I was sucked in.
 Hours of my stream seemed to vanish before my eyes as I struggled convincing colonists not to abandon me to the strange red landscape, with only peppy radio host to keep me company.